loveencounterflow/intermatic/README.md

 * **actions** are (synchronous or asynchronous) functions that are called in response to actions having taken or about to take place

+* Verbs mentioned in the **fsmd.cascades** attributes will be called on all sub-FSMs.

 * `fsm.history`

 * Multiple terminal states are not a problem.